 With the 2014 fantasy football season behind us it's time to preview the 2015 Fantasy Football quarterbacks.
 Quarterbacks went early in the 2014 draft due to their 2013 numbers.
 But instead of carrying your team to a championship many quarterbacks under performed.
-How will this impact your 2015 fantasy draft?
+How will this impact your first QB draft pick?
 How will it impact the average draft position of quarterbacks and most importantly who should you target headed into the 2015 fantasy draft?

 My Top 20 For 2015

 6. Tom Brady, Patriots

 7. Peyton Manning, Broncos

 Wilson finished in the top 10 but only threw 1/2 the TD passes as Luck but his 849 rushing yards led the next quarterback by more than 200.
 There where other QB with a low ADP that performed at a top-10 level, such as Ben Roethlisberger of the Pittsburgh Steelers and Ryan Tannehill of the Miami Dolphins, but Wilson topped 30 fantasy points 3 times and tied for tops with Luck at the position.

 Biggest upset: Denver’s Manning was drafted before the 3rd rounds in many QB friendly leagues.
 However, he didn’t exceed 13 fantasy points in any of the final five games and his deep ball lost zip as the season wore on.
 NFL scouts pointed out Manning, 38, looked fatigued and his arm strength appeared compromised.
 Let's someone else take risk on P. Manning if he comes back for another hora in 2015.

 Tom Brady got off to a very slow start in 2014 due to Gronk's slow injury recovery but eventually finished as the No. 8 quarterback.
 The NE offensive line got their act together (thanks to dependable and solid coaching) which is important to make a mental note of, trust.